RLadies-Amherst/RLadies-Amherst/README.md

 ![RLadies Amherst Logo](rladies_Amherst_logo.jpg)

 RLadies Amherst is a group that promotes gender inclusivity in statistics and data science at [Amherst](https://www.amherst.edu/).
 We will be holding multiple events throughout the semester, including speakers, panels, and more.
 All are welcome to attend these events!
 [RLadies](https://rladies.org) is a world-wide organization to promote gender diversity in the R community.

 Join our [GroupMe](https://groupme.com/join_group/66718112/xHuAqfAg)!
+Want to join our Slack channel?
+Email Andrea or Jess (info at the bottom of this page)!
 Have suggestions for a dataset you want to look at?
 Let us know!

 # Events for Spring 2021